mahaplatform/backframe/README.md

 # Backframe
-Backframe is a javascript library for declaratively creating REST APIs for express.
+Backframe is a javascript library for declaratively creating REST APIs for Express.
 Express is a great tool for building lightweight web and application servers, but it leaves almost all of the implementation to the developer.
 When building REST API's, this usually ends up requiring the developer to write a lot of repetitive code.
 Backframe provides simple, declarative tools for